“If you fail to honor your people,

 Lao Tzu, , 604-531 B. C., Founder of Taoism, Tao Te Ching

-This article discusses the strengths and weaknesses of facilitative leadership—is a special type of leadership style for building consensus in meetings.
+This article discusses the strengths and weaknesses of facilitative leadership—is a one of many useful leadership styles for building consensus in meetings.
 One of the toughest communication and leadership skills can develop, discover what it is and why it is so hard.

 Three Major Assumptions